warrenlyr/CSS566-Final-Project/README.md

 - Arsheya Raj (Designer)

 ## Objective of the project
-Develop a straightforward Word Search game.
+The primary objective of this project is to develop a straightforward Word Search game.
 Instead of emphasizing software development, the project seeks to provide an opportunity to experience the Scrum management framework.

 ## Toolsets
-- Typora - markdown (paid)
-- Visual Code - markdown (free)
+- Backend language: Python
+- Web server: Flask
+- Frontend language: HTML, JavaScript, CSS
-- React.js - UI framework
+- Frontend UI framework: React.js
+- Project management tool: Jira (Scrum)